-Climate Change And Deforestation Mean Earth's Trees Are Younger and Shorter
+Climate Change And Deforestation Mean Earth's Trees Are Younger And Shorter

 The shift is being driven at different rates by different causes in different places, the study's authors say, but the consequences will be global.

 Old growth forests absorb and store massive amounts of climate-warming carbon dioxide.
-They provide habitat for rare and critically endangered species, and foster rich biodiversity.
+They provide habitat for rare and critically endangered species and foster rich biodiversity.
 And they're disappearing fast.

 Researchers found that the world lost roughly one-third of its old growth forest between 1900 and 2015.
-In North America and Europe, where more data was available, they found that tree mortality has doubled in the last 40 years.
+In North America and Europe, where more data was available, they found that tree mortality has doubled in the past 40 years.

 Warming temperatures, wildfires, logging and insect outbreaks were among the many causes of the decline, says Nate McDowell, the study's lead author.